vsfedorenko/pyyaml-tags/readme.md

 ## Contributing

+You are welcome to contribute !
+Just submit your PR and become a part of PyYAML community!

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [contributing.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning